Monday, 2 July 2007

 It was a cheerful sound and a good way to end our little excursion down the Gorges of the Tarn.

 Millau has a railway station.
-From there you can go almost anywhere in France.
+From there you can go to almost anywhere in France.
 Also, from the Millau railway station, there is a SNCF autocar (bus) to Montpellier.